Jolanrensen/docProcessorGradlePlugin/README.md

 This is also how tag processors receive their data.
 Note that any newlines after the `@tag` are also included as part of the tag data.
 Tag processors can then decide what to do with this extra data.
-However, `@include`, `@includeArg`, `@sample`, and `@includeFile` all have systems in place that will keep the content on the lines below the tag in place.
+However, `@include`, `@includeArg`, `@sample`, and `@includeFile` all have systems in place that will keep the content after the tag and on the lines below the tag in place.
 Take this into account when writing your own processors.

 To avoid any confusion, it's usually easier to stick to `{@inline tags}` as then it's clear which part of the doc belongs to the tag and what does not.
 Inline tags are processed before block tags.